scania/sdos-orchestration-flow-designer/README.md

 - `LOG_LEVEL` - Optional.
 Sets the level of logging detail (e.g., `debug`, `info`, `warn`, `error`).
 - `NODE_ENV` - Optional.
 Explicitly Specifies the environment in which the application is running.
 Acceptable values are `development`, `test`, `production`.

+### Testing

+- `TEST_USERNAME` - Optional.
+Username of test user used for e2e testing using cypress
+- `TEST_PASSWORD` - Optional.
+Password of test user used for e2e testing using cypress

 Example `.env.local` file:

 ```env